-Viewing the Status of the Wireless Network Card Through DellTM QuickSet
+Monitoring the Status of the Wireless Network Card Through Dell[TM] QuickSet

 The wireless activity indicator provides you with an easy way to monitor the status of your computer's wireless devices.
-Right-click the Dell QuickSet icon in your taskbar to turn the wireless activity indicator on or off.
+Right-click the Dell QuickSet icon in your taskbar to select or deselect Wireless Activity Indicator Off to turn the wireless activity indicator on or off.